hexbatch/apple-core/v1/docs/core-overview.md

 # User authentication

 Some public and read only api calls do not need to have a logged-in user.
-Otherwise, can use both basic auth and a bearer token.
+Otherwise, can use both basic auth to get a bearer token.

+A user needs to have many different bearer tokens that are valid.
+Once the user gets his bearer token, he can use an api call to get another one.

-A bearer token can be generated, to use with jobs, so the pw does not have to be sent with the job data
+A bearer token can be generated, to use with jobs, so the pw does not have to be sent with the job data.
+But the jobs should have just temporary tokens they delete when done.

+So, need an api call to delete/unregister a bearer token given to it

 # Token types